mies/wercker-perceptor/views/getting-started-express-and-mocha.md

   })
 ```

-** Note: For simple node.js applications, Wercker does not need a `wercker.json` file to run the unit tests.
+** Note: For simple node.js applications, wercker does not need a `wercker.json` file to run the unit tests.
 It automatically runs them if you've defined them correctly in your `package.json` **

 ## Initiate your Git repository and push your changes to Github
 ```